What is FGM?

-Female Genital Mutilation (often referred to as FGM) is a destructive operation, during which the female genitals are partly or entirely removed or injured with the goals of inhibiting a woman’s sexual feelings.
-Most often the mutilation is performed before puberty, often on girls between the age of four and eight, but recently it is increasingly performed on nurslings who are only a couple of days, weeks or months old.
+Female Genital Mutilation (often referred to as FGM) is a destructive operation, during which the female genitals are partly or entirely removed or injured with the aim of inhibiting a woman’s sexual feelings.
+Most often the mutilation is performed before puberty, often on girls between the age of four and eight, but recently it is increasingly performed on babies who are only a couple of days, weeks or months old.

 Where does FGM happen?

 Female Genital Mutilation happens primarily in Africa, in particular in North-Eastern, Eastern and Western Africa.
 However, it also takes place in the Middle East, in South-East Asia – and also among immigrants in Europe.
 According to estimates by the World Health Organisation (WHO) 200 million women are affected by FGM worldwide.
 In Europe, the number of mutilated women or girls and women threatened by FGM amounts up to 1 000 000.

 The World Health Organisation (WHO) differentiates between four different types of Female Genital Mutilation: